 White Balance is a parameter to get appropriate colors and better-defined shades of grey.
-It is always in Automatic but manual setting can be done in the Expert mode.
-This can be done by clicking on the Basic button.
+It is always in Automatic but manual setting can be done by clicking on the Manual button.
 In this mode, three sliders, each representing a different color (red, green, blue) are available to adjust the level of their own color.

-Fig. 7-14: Select Model step with White Balance option enabled (Manual mode enabled)
+Fig. 4-24: Select Model step with White Balance option enabled (Manual mode enabled)